Periodic Table

 Heyes' Version of Ketelaar's Triangle

-From the website of Dr S.J.
+From the website (no longer extant) of Dr S.J.
 Heyes, University of Oxford:

 Stephen Lower's Virtual Textbook Version